 In his play »Two on a Bench«, written in 1983, Alexander Gelman combined a hetero-pessimistic ode to still vitally important relationships with a subliminal psychological portrait of late Soviet society and a loving, humorous depiction of two people at the mercy of it all.
 40 years on, it is more relevant than ever.
 The sense of powerlessness in the face of impending global catastrophes and the escape from it into private proxy wars are as topical now as they were back then.
 The specific threats surrounding the characters – an imminent economic collapse, political and social disillusionment, looming nuclear war – remain virtually unchanged.

-In this reworking by Amalia Starikow and Marilena Pütt, the two characters from the Soviet Union of the 1980s find themselves in the future.
+In this new translation and reworking by Amalia Starikow and Marilena Pütt, the two characters from the Soviet Union of the 1980s find themselves in the future.
 In a place where the temperature has risen sharply, the poverty is grinding and the dream of eternal progress is dead, Julia Schubert and Damir Avdic struggle as She and He to forge a future worth living in.

 Director: Amalia Starikow

 Costume Designer: Maksim Chernykh

 Musican: Taylor Savvy